amr01202945823-create/logistics-b-arabic12/README.md

-# Logistics B Arabic - Complete Platform
+# Logistics B Arabcic - Complete Platform

 ## 🌐 Overview
-Logistics B Arabic is a comprehensive bilingual (Arabic/English) logistics platform designed to bridge the gap between Arabic-speaking logistics professionals and global industry standards.
+Logistics B Arabcic is a comprehensive bilingual (Arabic/English) logistics platform designed to bridge the gap between Arabic-speaking logistics professionals and global industry standards.
 It serves as an integrated ecosystem combining educational content, a verified business directory, and advanced AI-powered tools to empower operations in the MENA region.

 ## 🚀 Key Modules